 History and facts

-The Grammy award-winning San Francisco Boys Chorus (SFBC) was founded by Gaetano Merola and Madi Bacon in 1948 to provide trained singers for the San Francisco Opera.
-Today the chorus is led by Artistic Director Ian Robertson who also serves as Chorus Director for the San Francisco Opera.
-Since his arrival in 1996, he has built SFBC to over 230 singers from 50 Bay Area cities and more than 120 schools at locations in San Francisco, Oakland, and San Rafael.
+The Grammy award-winning San Francisco Boys Chorus was founded in 1948 to provide trained singers for the San Francisco Opera and quickly grew into one of the nation's most accomplished music education and choral performance entities.
+Since 1996 the chorus has been led by Artistic Director Ian Robertson who also serves as Chorus Director for the San Francisco Opera He has built the group to over 220 singers from 50 Bay Area cities and more than 120 schools at locations in San Francisco, Oakland, and San Rafael.

-The San Francisco Boys Chorus tours extensively to Europe, Asia, and the Americas, and has performed at Carnegie Hall in New York, the Grand Teton Music Festival in Wyoming, and in 2009, was honored to sing at the inauguration of President Barack Obama in Washington D.C.
+The San Francisco Boys Chorus has a long history of touring nationally and internationally.
+Within America, the chorus has performed at Carnegie Hall in New York and many prestigious locations within the greater Bay Area of San Francisco as well as appearing at the Grand Teton Music Festival in Wyoming and in 2009, the chorus was honored to sing at the Inauguration Ceremonies for President Barack Obama in Washington D.C.

 San Francisco Boys Chorus plays an integral role in the San Francisco Bay Area’s music community, and for the last seven years, PBS station KQED-TV has broadcast SFBC’s holiday concert.
-Alongside their annual Spring and Winter concerts, boys have appeared (since 1948) and continue to perform in San Francisco Opera productions, most recently Puccini's Turandot, Carmen, Magic Flute, Tosca, and Mefistofele.
-Other recent collaborations include Fable & Faith with the Robert Moses' Kin Dance Company in San Francisco and Los Angeles, Deck the Hall with the San Francisco Symphony and a debut with the Midsummer Mozart Festival.
-The SFBC appears around town singing at Giants games, Oakland Athletics and Raiders games, and the annual City Hall Tree Lighting Ceremony.
+Alongside their annual spring and winter concerts, our choristers have since 1948 appeared in San Francisco Opera productions, most recently in Turandot, Carmen, Magic Flute, Tosca, and Mefistofele.
+Other collaborations include the Robert Moses' Kin Dance Company in San Francisco and Los Angeles, regular appearances with the San Francisco Symphony and the Midsummer Mozart Festival.
+The SFBC appears around town singing at Giants games, Oakland Athletics and Raiders games, and the annual Macy's Great Tree Lighting Ceremony in Union Square.

 SFBC has also released a number of notable recordings over the years.
 These include Fauré Requiem and Messager (2010), Vivaldi: Gloria and Magnificat (2010), It’s the Most Wonderful Time of the Year (2009), Moving On (2003), We’re On Our Way (2000), San Francisco Boys Chorus Sings Live (2012), and Sing for the Holidays (2013).